briis/renoweb/README.md

 4. Download _all_ the files from the `custom_components/renoweb/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "WRenoWeb"
+7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Renoweb"

 ## CONFIGURATION

-To add RenoWeb to your installation, do the following:
+To add Renoweb to your installation, do the following:

 - Go to Configuration and Integrations
 - Click the + ADD INTEGRATION button in the lower right corner.
-- Search for *RenoWeb** and click the integration.
+- Search for *Renoweb** and click the integration.
 - When loaded, there will be a configuration box, where you must enter:

   | Parameter | Required | Default Value | Description |